DyonR/bitmagnet-unraid/README.md

 ## Docker Containers setup

-In order to get bitmagnet up- and running on Unraid, 1 container from the Apps section must be adjusted, and template must be added manually.
+In order to get bitmagnet up- and running on Unraid, one container from the Apps section must be adjusted, and one template must be added manually.

 ### PostgreSQL